eliwjones/pomps/README.md

 $ python test_pomps.py  # or python example.py if you have ~45 minutes to spare.
 ```

+## Features

+Basic resumeability is built in.
+If you are in the middle of a large load, merge of multiple datasets and a bug breaks a transform, load or group func, you can fix your bug and just re-run the code using the same namespace, execution_date.
+It will pick up where it last left off.

+Checks like [this](https://github.com/eliwjones/pomps/blob/8071727d71408182c60cbecb4a853c32e18039b2/pomps.py#L17-L20) or [this](https://github.com/eliwjones/pomps/blob/8071727d71408182c60cbecb4a853c32e18039b2/pomps.py#L69-L71) are what enable this behavior.

 ## TODO

 The general aim is to keep this as stupidly simple as possible while clearly showing how to transform, group and merge data.